pukalo19/Bellabeat-Case-Study-Google-Capstone-R/README.md

 ## Step 1: Ask

 ## Business Task
-Analyse the availale data to find growth opprotunities and provide reccomendations for the bellabeat marketing team.
+Analyze the data of an established competitor, identify growth opportunities, and make recommendations for the bellabeat marketing strategy.